fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 I'm definitely lacking a bit of practice when it comes to blocks and `Proc` objects.
 I can understand the code when I see it, but I don't have that muscle memory of creating code that takes advantage of it.
 I'm also finding it hard to keep track of the correct level of nesting/granularity on my code - I'm finding that all the different methods are operating at different level of the hash, making it incredibly annoying to go through the code and understand what level I should be accessing a hash at.

 I managed to deploy the application to Heroku without any major issues.
 Today was just a bad day for studying - I just really couldn't be bothered.
 I completely screwed up the quiz - I just did not have the inclination to read deeply into the code to pick up small differences in where particular characters were placed, or second guess the wording of questions.

+##### 24/05/21 (Mon)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Todo List in Sinatra
+  - Sanitising HTML
+  - Dealing with bad input

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+The morning session was to go through my terrible quiz performance and understand the answers.
+I don't think I would have done much better with more patience - there was a lot of weird wording and the questions were hard to understand.

+The evening session was adding to the Sinatra to-do list app; sanitising HTML input and preventing bad inputs from occuring by using redirects.